 - How do you handle vulnerabilities within your systems?

 - Do you have defined backup and recovery procedures in place?

 - Have you tested and documented your security procedures?

 - Do you have defined access controls in place?

 Availability refers to how accessible your system is for user operations.
 Often companies that need to be available and ready at all times for their customers will include availability within their scope.
 For example, if you offer payroll management services to large manufacturing companies, you must ensure that your system is available whenever your clients need it.

 - Are your services available at all times?

-- Are your processing systems working reliably and consistently?
+- Are your processing systems working reliably?

 - Are your processing systems providing timely, accurate data to users?

 - How do you handle system failures and issues?